SoftSmithy/softsmithy-lib/lib/docs/README.txt

 Contains:

 softsmithy.jar - The SoftSmithy Utility Library
-softsmithy-i18n.jar - localized property files ("en" and "de" so far) docs-directory - contains the Javadoc, CHANGES.txt and this readme-file
+docs-directory - contains the Javadoc, a tutorial and samples

 Note: This is a pre-alpha version and the API is still subject to change!
 If you have any questions or comments feel free to contact me: